-Adagio is a music work played slowly, It is often the second movement of sonatas and symphonies in classical music, but it can be a stand-alone music piece.
-Here, our selection of the best adagios in the world, You is certain to know some of them, because they was used in many tv series, movies and songs…
+Adagio is a tempo mark directing that a passage is to be played rather slowly and stately (literally, “at ease”) (55–65 BPM).
+The passage having this mark is often the second movement of sonatas and symphonies in classical music, but it can be a stand-alone music piece.
+Here, A generous selection of the best adagios in the world, Some melodies are instantly recognizable ones, because they was used in many tv series, movies and songs…

 It is the second movement of composer Joaquin Rodrigo’s work “Concerto de Aranjuez” (guitar concerto ), this concerto is the most famous work by the blind composer Rodrigo.
 It rather looks like concerto’s success made Rodrigo one of the most famous Spanish composers in the 20th century.

 What Rodrigo was inspired to compose his best-known work?

 There are Two theories about that, The first is that Rodrigo drew inspiration from the famous royal site on the shore of the River Tagus, not far from Madrid, along the road to Andalusia, He wanted to bring to life the essence of an eighteenth-century court, the singing of birds and the gushing of fountains with his concerto.
 The second one: Rodrigo wrote this music after his wife miscarried their first child.